alexander-mead/alexander-mead.github.io/README.md

 If there are any problems with deployment, try looking in the following files:

-- samconfig.toml
-- template.base.yaml
+- `samconfig.toml`
+- `template.base.yaml` (ensure the architecture matches)
-- functions/mandelbrot/Dockerfile
+- `functions/mandelbrot/Dockerfile`
-- functions/nbody/Dockerfile
+- `functions/nbody/Dockerfile`

+Otherwise, try restarting Docker and/or purging the current set of containers.